Outcome Goals vs. Process Goals: A Practical Guide for Physicians

 Understanding Outcome Goals vs. Process Goals

-Process goals are the steps you take to achieve your outcome goals.
+Process goals, on the other hand, are the steps you take to move towards your outcome goals.
 They focus on the actions and behaviors that are well within your control.

 Process goals are: